 It is inevitable and expected that changes will occur within any family after receiving a disease diagnosis.
 Family habits and dynamics tend to be rearranged in order to adapt to the new condition following a DM1 diagnosis.
 Family is the main source of support when it comes to childhood illness, and changes in the routine and structure are demanded to readapt to these new needs.
 Joint action between professionals and family members facilitates adaptation to this new phase of life.
-The strategic role of nurses in health education stands out, thus building conditions for improving the quality of life of children with DM1 and their family members.

-As a product of this research, the ISP was developed, validated, and implemented with the aim of preparing the child and their family caregiver for the therapeutic management of DM1.
+The strategic role of nurses in health education stands out, thus building conditions for improving the quality of life of children with DM1 and their family members.17 the aim of preparing the child and their family caregiver for the therapeutic management of DM1.
 In line with this objective, the results demonstrated an IVC of 1.0, indicating that the construct is suitable for use.
 In this sense, the ISP tool contributes to the care guidelines, in addition to strengthening self-care practices and allowing adequate identification of risks, singularities and vulnerabilities.17-18